monome/docs/aleph/forking.md

 ---
-layout: page
+layout: default
+nav_exclude: true
 permalink: /aleph/forking/
 ---

 # Aleph: Forking

-This is an example of how to fork the Aleph repo, change something, and submit a request for your changes to be pulled upstream to tehn/aleph.
+This is an example of how to fork the Aleph repo, change something, and submit a request for your changes to be pulled upstream to monome/aleph.
 Some naming and workflow conventions are to taste, and `user` is your own github username.

-Create a fork of tehn/aleph on github by clicking the “fork” button on the upper right of the repo page.
+Create a fork of monome/aleph on github by clicking the “fork” button on the upper right of the repo page.
 There should now be a new repo on your github page called user/aleph.

 Now, the terminal commands go something like this: